 And there are currently four versions of headphones sold under the Dubslabs/Moonbow brand: a wired version, a Bluetooth version, a slightly funkier looking Bluetooth version, and a sports set called Versafit.
 In this review, I’ll only be talking about the standard Bluetooth version.

 My Bedphones arrived in a very ordinary plastic baggie.
 I believe the wired version comes in a box, so I wasn’t initially impressed by the packaging.

-However, the headphones were neatly tucked inside a much better looking faux-leather case.
+However, the headphones were neatly tucked inside a much better looking faux leather case.
 There were four spare foam pads for the speakers, which I was happy to see.
 There’s a small charging cable and an instruction manual.
 The overall size of the packaging and contents is pretty small.

-The Bedphones consist of two small, flat speakers on the end of a malleable wire which you hook over your ear.
+The Bedphones consists of two small, flat speakers on the end of a malleable wire which you hook over your ear.
 The memory wire design means that they will work for any ear size and shape – even if your ears have different shapes, like mine!

 Then there’s a thin plastic-coasted cable connecting the two speakers, with a small inline control unit on that cable.